Metrics SDK

 The SDK MUST provide a way for the exporter to get the Meter information (e.g. name, version, etc.) associated with each Metric Point.

-Export will never be called concurrently for the same exporter instance.
-Export can be called again only after the current call returns.
+Export should never be called concurrently with other Export calls for the same exporter instance.

 Export MUST NOT block indefinitely, there MUST be a reasonable upper limit after which the call must time out with an error result (Failure).